7Block Labs

 References and further reading

-If you want a worksheet to plug in your own batch sizes, cadence, and fee ceilings, reply and we’ll share our 7Block Labs blob pricing calculator template.
+If you're looking for a handy worksheet to input your own batch sizes, cadence, and fee ceilings, just let us know!
+We're happy to share our 7Block Labs blob pricing calculator template with you.

 Like what you're reading?
 Let's build together.